Counseling & therapy for individuals and couples

 It can be.
 And, it can be one of the best investments that you make in yourself and your future.
 Therapy is an opportunity to deal with all those stuck patterns and ways of relating that are getting in your way, including financially.
 Doing that takes time and commitment.
 On a practical note, I do have sliding scale spots available occasionally - Feel free to inquire about that.

 There are lots of other therapists to choose from.
 Why should I choose you?

 Like many of my colleagues, I offer strong empathic support for your journey.
 My clients have been appreciative of my intuition and my ability to help them get to the heart of the matter.
 I am particularly open and receptive to a wide range of lifestyles and am deeply committed to helping you grow and heal.
 While these strengths are not uncommon, I also offer body-mind psychotherapy, also known as somatic therapy.
 Somatic therapy includes your felt body experience in addition to the usual thoughts and feelings that talk-therapy addresses.
 It’s by working through the body that we can facilitate change around some of your most deeply problematic and painful issues.

 How do I know that you are the right therapist for me?

-You don’t.
-And neither do I. That’s something we will figure out together in our first 1-3 sessions as we get clear on what is needed to be addressed and what approach is most appropriate.
+You don’t and neither do I. That’s something we will figure out together in our first 1-3 sessions as we get clear on what your challenges are and what approach is most appropriate.
 Research shows that the relationship between therapist and client is an essential component to successful outcomes so it’s very important that we are a good match and we will have to meet to find that out.

 Contact me via phone or email to discuss your needs and if it seems like we are a potentially good match, we can schedule a first appointment at a discounted rate of 50%.
 Please visit my getting started page for more information.